Advanced B: ACL and Record Rules¶

 For instance we don’t want real-estate agents to be able to modify what property types are available, so we would not link that access to the «user» group.

 Access rights can only give access, they can’t remove it: when access is checked, the system looks to see if any access right associated with the user (via any group) grants that access.

-A user with the groups A and C will be able to do anything but delete the object while one with B and C will be able to read or update, but not search or read.
+A user with the groups A and C will be able to do anything but delete the object while one with B and C will be able to read and update it, but not create or delete it.